-- Federal (provided by the U.S. government and available only to domestic students) - 2.
+- 1. Federal (provided by the U.S. government and available only to domestic students) - 2.
 State (provided by the state of California and available only to domestic students from California) - 3.
-Institutional (provided by SUA and available for all students) - 4.
-Outside Scholarships (provided by outside agencies and available for all students) - 5.
-Private Loans (private lenders)
+Institutional (provided by SUA and available for all students)